Discover indicators

 geom_sf(data = grocery_stores, size = 0.5)

-As expected, it seems that the areas with more grocery stores have a higher percent of adults who report that it is very easy to get fresh fruits and vegetables.
+As expected, it seems that the areas with more grocery stores tend to have a higher percent of adults who report that it is very easy to get fresh fruits and vegetables.

 This is a typical use case for the healthatlas